 Cities should set out a methodology for prioritising actions which will ensure that the highest-impact mitigation and adaptation actions are delivered first.
 Wider benefits can be used as part of the prioritisation process; accessibility of actions including physical access, economic access (affordability) and information access (e.g. language, communication) should be improved.
 The plan should explain the process used to prioritise actions, including how the process is informed by the city's context, evidence base and powers.
 The plan should identify which actions are conditional on the support of, or funding by, other actors.

-Actions are prioritised based on their impact on reducing GHG emissions, or their ability to reduce risk.
-Prioritisation is linked to the emissions and risk scenarios presented under Pillar 2.
+Actions are selected and prioritised based on their impact on reducing GHG emissions, or their ability to reduce risk, or on their wider benefits.
 The prioritisation methodology is documented.